jaspector

 Standard business hours

-Do I need a building permit in Shaniko, OR?
+01 Do I need a building permit in Shaniko, OR?

 Building permit required for: new construction, additions > 200 sq ft, structural modifications, carports/garages/sheds > 200 sq ft, attic/garage/basement conversion to living space, demolition, change of use.

-How do I apply for a building permit in Shaniko, OR?
+02 How do I apply for a building permit in Shaniko, OR?

-1. Contact Oregon BCD Local Building Department Directory at https://www.oregon.gov/bcd/lbdd to locate Shaniko's specific building department contact and procedures.
+To apply for a building permit in Shaniko, OR, follow these steps: 1.
+Contact Oregon BCD Local Building Department Directory at https://www.oregon.gov/bcd/lbdd to locate Shaniko's specific building department contact and procedures.
 2. Submit application, plans, and fees according to local procedures.
 3. City/county staff reviews application for completeness.
 4. Plan review conducted per Oregon state standards and local code.
 5. Upon approval, permit issued; applicant may proceed with construction.

-How long does it take to get a building permit in Shaniko, OR?
+03 How long does it take to get a building permit in Shaniko, OR?

-How do I schedule a building inspection in Shaniko, OR?
+04 How do I schedule a building inspection in Shaniko, OR?

-Inspections can be scheduled via: Contact Shaniko City Hall.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Shaniko, OR via: Contact Shaniko City Hall.
 Contact local building department to schedule inspections..

-Other cities in Wasco County
+Other jurisdictions in Wasco County.

-View all Wasco County jurisdictions →
+All Wasco County jurisdictions →